stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

 type at the REPL.

-We will need two additional utilities: Functions for creating values of type `SameSchema` for the nil and cons cases:
+We will need two additional utilities: Functions for creating values of type `SameSchema` for the nil and cons cases.
+Please note, how the implementations are trivial.
+Still, we often have to quickly write such small proofs (I'll explain in the next section, why I call them *proofs*), which will then be used to convince the type checker about some fact we already take for granted but Idris does not.

 ```idris
 sameNil : SameSchema [] []